Majoring in Physical Education

-Teach and coach students in grades pre-kindergarten through 12.
+With a degree in Physical Education, you’ll go on to teach and coach students in grades pre-kindergarten through 12.

-In the third and fourth years, the program utilizes a Professional Development School model, where faculty work very closely with public school partners in the preparation of our teachers.
-Students gain clinical experience during methods courses to train them as teachers and to build their professional network.
+In the third and fourth years, our program utilizes a Professional Development School model, where faculty work with public school partners to prepare future teachers.

 Small class sizes ensure that you’re not just a number.